Task extraction

 kategorie: [Task]convention)

-See also: Multi-agent and tasks guide, Settings reference: Interface.
+See also: Multi-agent and tasks guide, Settings reference: Vault.